Woodland, County Durham

 Woodland is a rural village in County Durham, England.
 It is situated 1100 feet above sea level, a few miles to the north of Barnard Castle, and west of Bishop Auckland.
 Woodland is a typical small rural community with most villagers finding employment in local towns and cities.
 Agriculture provides a living for a number of villagers, livestock rearing being the most suitable practice for such an upland area.
 The population of the village was 234 at the 2011 Census.
 They are served by a primary school, St. Mary's Church, a village hall, a single shop/post office and ‘The Edge’ public house.

-Woodland stands 1100 feet above sea level and commands outstanding views of the Cumbrian Mountains to the west, the moors of North Yorkshire to the south and, on a clear day, the east coast and North Sea.
-Although within easy reach of towns and cities Woodland is on the doorstep of some of England's most unspoilt countryside.
-Teesdale and Weardale offer many opportunities for outdoor leisure.
-Close by is Hamsterley Forest, which is a very popular attraction offering walks, bike rides and horse riding to name just a few of the available activities.
+Woodland stands 1100 feet above sea level and commands views of the Cumbrian Mountains to the west, the moors of North Yorkshire to the south and, on a clear day, the east coast and North Sea.